J&J files COVID-19 vaccine application with U.S. FDA

 The drugmaker’s application to the U.S. Food and Drug Administration (FDA) follows its Jan.
 29 report in which it said the vaccine had a 66% rate of preventing infections in its large global trial.

-Unlike the two currently authorized vaccines from Pfizer Inc/BioNTech SE and Moderna Inc, J&J’s does not require a second shot or need to be shipped frozen.
+Unlike the two currently authorized vaccines from Pfizer/BioNTech SE and Moderna, J&J’s does not require a second shot or need to be shipped frozen.

 After the company’s application, regulators will need time to analyze the data and an advisory committee must meet.
 The company’s chief scientific officer, Paul Stoffels, said last month J&J was on track to roll out the vaccine in March.